-The State of Arkansas does not discriminate in access to employment opportunities or in employment or practices on the basis of race, color, religion, sex, national origin, age, disability, or genetic information.
+The State of Arkansas does not discriminate in access to employment opportunities or employment or practices based on race, color, religion, sex, national origin, age, disability, or genetic information.
 Individuals are hired based on their qualifications for each position.
-All employment decisions and other personnel actions are made in accordance with Equal Employment Opportunity principles.
+All employment decisions and other personnel actions are made per Equal Employment Opportunity principles.
 Discrimination, harassment, or retaliation by any employee shall constitute grounds for disciplinary action.